19 August 2016

 What is Adultery?

-To obtain a divorce and prove that the marriage has broken down irretrievably it is necessary to rely on one of five different facts:
+To obtain a divorce, you must be able to prove that your marriage has broken down irretrievably.
+You can do this by citing one of five different facts:

 - Unreasonable behaviour

 - Two years separation with consent

 - Five years separation